 - Practice good oral hygiene

-- Visit our dentists regularly
+- Visit our dentist regularly

 - Stop smoking or chewing tobacco